Jhy1993/HAN/README.md

 # Q&A

 1. ACM_3025 in our experiments is based on the preprocessed version ACM in other paper (\data\ACM\ACM.mat).
 Subject is just like Neural Network, Multi-Object Optimization and Face Recognition.
+In ACM3025, PLP is actually PSP.
+You can find it in our code.
 2. In ACM, train+val+test < node_num.
 That is because our model is a semi-supervised model which only need a few labels to optimize our model.
 The num of node can be found in meta-path based adj mat.

 # Datasets